khatwaniNikhil/SystemDesign/flash_sale_design/Flash Sale Design.md

 3. Long term solution: Refactor of the entire checkout flow to condense the number of writes into one, this was not feasible in limited time.

 ##  Solution: Throttling with user engagement
+1. query optimisation is a good start but eventually too many requests will need backpressure support
-1. leaky bucket algo. to throttle user, redirect the throttled user to queued page which is cached by LB.
+2. LB level capacity checks via leaky bucket algo. to throttle user, redirect the throttled user to queued page which is cached by LB.
-2. throttled page javascript will keep polling the /checkout endpoint to see if there is enough capacity.
+3. throttled page javascript will keep polling the /checkout endpoint to see if there is enough capacity.
 For users with Javascript disabled, we use meta refresh.
-3. When enough capacity available, LB gives go ahead to checkout, we place securely signed cookie in user session to avoid rethrolling the same user and let him complete checkout
+4. When enough capacity available, LB gives go ahead to checkout, we place securely signed cookie in user session to avoid rethrolling the same user and let him complete checkout
-4. Tech stack: Nginx + Lua scripts + LB + javascript polling/Meta fresh + signed cookie(to avoid rethrottle once allowed to checkout)
+5. Tech stack: Nginx + Lua scripts + LB + javascript polling/Meta fresh + signed cookie(to avoid rethrottle once allowed to checkout)

         ![](https://github.com/khatwaniNikhil/SystemDesign/blob/main/images/checkout_throttle_handling.png)

 ## Challenge2:  **UnFair throttling** leading to bad customer experience and social media/twitter backlash
-1. Users who were throttled and asked to wait(added to queue) should be served on first come first basis
+1. Users who were throttled and asked to wait(added to queue) should be served on first come first basis.
+2. Storing timestamp of first attempt of throttled users in a data store and each user polling request compare the same with other pending requests in data store. **Data store as **new point of failure** with cross dc replication is non trivial and will add latency**.

+## Solution: Stateless* Fair queueing
+1. Instead of maintaining data store - store threshold as state on each load balancer and have two step process.
+First step to decide users whose first request timestamp closess to threshold and allow them to proceed.
+In second step, do leaky bucket based check and polling for retries.
+2.
-## Solution
+3. Attempt1: ## Solution
    1. not exactly stateless -
        1.1 as each LB will have state internally but no state across LB.
        1.2 Additionally, each user is provided with secure signed cookie contianing its first request time.